Kyder/Image-Presenter/README.md

 Difference between versions:

 Electron> Most Complete version, have working auto discovery function.
+Addon for date and time have okay animations.
 Works well on windows and linux but dont run well on low end pc

-Tauri> Works great on windows, even on low end pc.
+Tauri> Works great on windows, even on low end pc and addon for date and time have very smooth animations.
 Works terible on linux.